groupsvkg/qna/README.md

 <img src='./design/ui/data_model_question_1.png' width='500'>

 > Above is the response presented to the browser.
-Answer field is stripped about in backend.
+Answer field is removed in backend.

 ### History